Austral language: Genetic classification

-Austral is sorted into the Austronesian family, which contains a majority of the Pacific languages.
-This family is divided into 15 subcategories, starting with Austronesian and ending with Tahitic.
-Specifically, it is broken down into Austronesian, Central-Eastern Malayo-Polynesian, Eastern Malayo-Polynesian, Oceanic, Central-Eastern Oceanic, Remote Oceanic, Central Pacific, East Fijian-Polynesian, Polynesian, Nuclear, East, Central, and Tahitic.
+Austral is an Austronesian language, as are most other languages of the Pacific.
+Within this family, Austral is classified as part of the Tahitic branch of the Polynesian languages, making it closely related to Tahitian and Māori.

 Status

 The Austral language is classified as "threatened" in the Catalogue of Endangered Languages.
 With less than 6% of the French Polynesian population speaking Austral, its Ethnologue status is also deemed to be "shifting".
 This means that the language is staying only within one generation and not being taught to their descendants.
-Another cause of the Austral language dissipation is that those who speak Austral are now speaking Tahitian.
-This alteration took place because Tahitian is better known and is spoken by more people in the region, while Austral is seen as futile as only a low percentage of people speak it.
+Another cause of Austral's dwindling number of speakers has been the community's gradual language shift to the more widely spoken (and closely related) Tahitian.

 Dialects

-There are four dialects in the Austral language: Ra'ivavae, Rimatara, Rurutu, and Tubuai (also known as Tupuai).
-Each of these are spoken in their corresponding islands: Raivavae, Rimatara, and Rurutu, except for the Tubuai dialect: it is extinct, replaced by Tahitian.
+Austral has four defined dialect groups: Ra'ivavae, Rimatara, Rurutu, and extinct Tubuai (also known as Tupuai).
+Each of these is named for and spoken on its corresponding island: Raivavae, Rimatara, Rurutu and Tubuai.

 Phonology

-The phonology of the dialects of the Austral language varies significantly.
+The phonology of the different Austral dialects varies significantly.
 The Rurutu and Ra'ivavae dialects, for example, have only eight consonant phonemes, making it relatively difficult to understand even for speakers of Tahitian, another Polynesian language.
 The Ra'ivavae dialect is also unusual in that its rhotic consonant has evolved into a voiced velar stop consonant, similar to the hard "g" sound in English.